skykingisepic/epic-node-StartOS/README.md

 ### Verify Install

-Go to your Embassy Services page, select **EPIC Node Server**, configure and start the service.
-Then, verify its interfaces are accessible.
+Go to your Embassy Services page, select **EPIC Node Server**, and start the service.
+Then, verify its interfaces are accessible via ssh, docker, and screen.

 **Done!**